Château-Thierry: History

 Battlefield of Chateau-Thierry in 1920.

 In the late years of the western Roman empire, a small town called Otmus was settled on a site where the Soissons-Troyes road crossed the Marne river.
 During the 8th century, Charles Martel kept king Theuderic IV prisoner in the castle of Otmus.
 At this time, the town took the name of Castrum Theodorici, later transformed in Château-Thierry (Castle of Thierry, Thierry is the French or early Roman language translation of Theuderic).

 In 946, the castle of Château-Thierry was the home of Herbert le-Vieux, Count of Omois of the House of Vermandois and Soissons.

+Château-Thierry became "Royal" when Joan I, Queen of Navarre and Countess of Champagne, married the King of France Philippe IV le Bel.

 Formerly the capital of the district of Brie Pouilleuse, Château-Thierry was captured by the English in 1421; by Charles V, Holy Roman Emperor, in 1544; and by the duke of Mayenne in 1591.
+The 30 July 1429, Joan of Arc freed the town without a single fight.